What We Do

 The consequences are tangible.
 In the recent First Circuit Court of Appeals case, StandWithUs v.
 MIT (First Circuit, 2025), the court dismissed legitimate claims of antisemitic harassment, citing “no consensus” in legal scholarship about the connection between antizionism and antisemitism.

-This moment demands the establishment of Jewish Legal Studies—a field that equips scholars, attorneys, judges, and policymakers with the research-based theories and frameworks necessary to understand and confront contemporary forms of Jew-hatred.
+A field that equips scholars, attorneys, judges, and policymakers with the research-based theories and frameworks necessary to understand and confront contemporary forms of Jew-hatred.

 Jewish organizations across the country are doing heroic work confronting antisemitism through strategic litigation, advocacy, and policy.
 Yet none are charged with building the scholarly infrastructure, analytical frameworks, and legal strategies for: